SIZE:

 Ascophyllum to the rescue

-Recent research shows that spraying tomatoes with ascophyllum extract improves their growth and helps them resist various stresses, including lack of water.
+Recent research shows that spraying tomatoes with Ascophyllum extract improves their growth and helps them resist various stresses, including a lack of water.